Asyan77/Asyan77/README.md

-# Hello, I'm Ashley!  👋
+# Hey there, I'm Ashley!  👋

 - 🔭 I’m currently working on brushing up on DS & A, and add new features to my current projects!
 - 🌱 I’m currently learning MERN stack, and looking forward to diving into some Python